ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 |:------------------ |:----------- |
 | IPs | The IP address or addresses for the NSX node VM. |
 | SSH | The username and password that you can use to access the NSX node VM through KVM or SSH connection. |
-{: caption="Table 4.
-Access information tab - NSX Controllers" caption-side="bottom"}
+{: caption="Access information tab - NSX Controllers" caption-side="bottom"}
 {: tab-title="NSX Controllers"}
 {: tab-group="access info"}
 {: class="simple-tab-table"}